Anonymity-washing: Overview and Critique of Guidelines

 Moreover, national DPAs disagree on how to implement anonymization.
 The French DPA, CNIL, adopts the WP29’s approach to anonymization; other national DPAs are more flexible.
-For example, the UK's ICO (Information Commissioner’s Office) states that~\cite{ICOrisk}:
+For example, the UK's ICO (Information Commissioner’s Office), despite UK's own data protection regulation being largely similar to that of the EU, states that~\cite{ICOrisk}:

 and Ireland's DPC (Data Protection Commission) writes\cite{DPCpseudovsanon19}: